 1. Brush and floss more frequently.

-One of the prime causes of bad breath is plaque, the sticky build-up on teeth that harbors bacteria.
+One of the prime causes of bad breath is plaque, the sticky build-up on teeth that harbours bacteria.
 Food left between teeth adds to the problem.
 All of us should brush at least twice a day and floss daily.
 If you’re worried about your breath, brush and floss a little more often.
 But don’t overdo it.
-Brushing too aggressively can erode enamel, making your teeth more vulnerable to decay.
+Brushing too aggressively can potentially damage tooth enamel, which may make your teeth more vulnerable to decay.

 2. Scrape your tongue.

-The coating that normally forms on the tongue can harbor foul-smelling bacteria.
+The coating that normally forms on the tongue can harbour foul-smelling bacteria.
 To eliminate them, gently brush your tongue with your toothbrush.
 Some people find that toothbrushes are too big to comfortably reach the back of the tongue.
 In that case, try a tongue scraper.
-“Tongue scrapers are an essential tool in a proper oral health care routine,” says Pamela L. Quinones, RDH, president of the American Dental Hygienists’ Association.
-“They’re designed specifically to apply even pressure across the surface of the tongue area, removing bacteria, food debris, and dead cells that brushing alone can’t remove.”

 3. Avoid foods that sour your breath.